The Fake Translation Saga

 Rig Veda 1.164.13 “Five are the spokes in the wheel of time-cum-prakrti, the temporal existence of physical world.
 (These are the five elements of prakrti, akasha, vayu, agni, apah, and prhtivi, and their internal changes)…” Tr.
 Tulsi Ram

-Not just that, Some Hindus (Arya Samajis) on internet distort Vedas so much that they are even including words like electricity, cosmic, plasma etc, You can Google the following verses for source,
+Not only that, but some Hindus (especially Arya Samajis) on the internet distort the Vedas so much that they even insert modern terms like electricity, cosmic, and plasma into the translations.
+You can search for the following verses online to see the sources.

 Rig Veda 1.119.10 “With the help of bipolar forces (Asvins), you should employ telegraphic apparatus made of good conductor of electricity.
 It is necessary for efficient military operations but should be used with caution.”